cockroachdb/docs/src/current/molt/molt-overview.md

 ### Fetch

 [MOLT Fetch]({% link molt/molt-fetch.md %}) moves data from a source database into CockroachDB.
-Data is moved via one-time bulk ingestion, which is optionally followed by continuously streaming ingestion.
+Data is moved via one-time bulk ingestion, which is optionally followed by continuously streaming replication.
 The supported Fetch sources are PostgreSQL, MySQL, and CockroachDB.

 You can use MOLT Fetch to [load test data]({% link {{ site.current_cloud_version }}/migration-overview.md %}#load-test-data) into CockroachDB, enabling you to [test your application queries]({% link {{ site.current_cloud_version }}/migration-overview.md %}#validate-queries) on CockroachDB.
 When you're ready to [conduct the migration]({% link {{ site.current_cloud_version }}/migration-overview.md %}#conduct-the-migration) in a production environment, use MOLT Fetch to move your source data to CockroachDB.
 You can also enable continuous replication of any changes on the source database to CockroachDB.